History of concealed carry in the United States: Heller and the constitutional carry wave: 2008 to present

 In 2008, the Supreme Court of the United States decided District of Columbia v.
 Heller, the first time it had struck down a gun law on Second Amendment grounds.
 The case did not directly concern laws restricting the carry of firearms outside the home.
 From that point on, more states adopted constitutional carry policies which is to allow both open and concealed carry without a permit, and the last no-issue holdouts gave way.

-In 2010, Arizona became the third state (after Alaska and Vermont) to allow constitutional carry.
+In 2010, Arizona became the third state after Alaska and Vermont (and the first with a significant urban population) to allow constitutional carry.

 In 2011, Wyoming became the fourth constitutional carry state.
 Wisconsin was the 49th state to legally abandon a no-issue policy, adopting instead a shall-issue policy.
 (Other states remained no-issue in practice, but not in law.)
 That same year, Iowa changed its may-issue policy to become shall-issue.

 In 2013, Arkansas became an ambiguously constitutional carry state, a position that was further solidified with a precedent set in 2018 in Taff v.
 State of Arkansas.
 This case considered a person suspected of stealing from a convenience store who, upon interview, was found to be carrying a concealed firearm and charged with carrying unlawfully.
 The charge was dismissed, as the defendant had not used the firearm unlawfully, nor had demonstrated intent to do so.
 The court held that simply carrying a concealed or open carried firearm by a person not otherwise prohibited is not a criminal act.

-2013 also marked the last of the 50 states to abandon a no-issue policy when Illinois adopted a shall-issue policy.
+2013 also marked the last of the 50 states to abandon a no-issue policy when Illinois, after the 2012 Moore_v._Madigan case challenging the total ban of concealed carry within the state was decided in favor of the plaintiffs, adopted a shall-issue licensing policy within the timeline established by the Court.
+While Hawaii has a permit process in place within the law, they do not routinely offer permits, and are described as "non-issue" by local firearm advocates.

 In 2015, two states adopted constitutional carry: Maine and Kansas.

 In 2016, four states adopted constitutional carry: Idaho, Mississippi, Missouri and West Virginia.

 In 2017, two states adopted constitutional carry: North Dakota (concealed carry only and residents only, open carry and non-residents still require a permit) and New Hampshire.

 In 2019, three states adopted constitutional carry: South Dakota, Kentucky and Oklahoma.

 In 2021, five states adopted constitutional carry: Montana, Utah, Iowa, Tennessee and Texas.

 In 2022, three states adopted constitutional carry: Ohio, Georgia, and Indiana; Alabama enacted legislation to allow it beginning January 1, 2023.